|

 What?

-With an effort, Haldir looked his commander in the eye.
+With an effort, Haldir looked his Lord in the eye.
 When

 it happened, I did not know exactly who she was, but I was